Skip to content

 Method Best For

-Hosted Matrix + local MindRoom Simplest setup: run only uvx mindroom run locally
+Hosted Matrix + local MindRoom Recommended and simplest: run only uvx mindroom run locally

 Sandbox Proxy Isolation Run MindRoom locally while execution tools run in isolated workers